iamShallo/iamShallo/README.md

 ###

 <h1 align="center">
- Hi, I'm Francesco — IT teacher and Bachelor's graduate in Digital Communication, currently pursuing a Master's degree in Computer Science.
+Hi, I'm Francesco — an IT and Telecommunications teacher with a degree in Digital Communication, currently pursuing a Master's in Computer Science.
 </h1>

 ###